Ruth Crawford Seeger

-Ruth Crawford Seeger (born Ruth Porter Crawford; July 3, 1901 – November 18, 1953) was an American composer and folk music specialist.
-Her music was a prominent exponent of the emerging modernist aesthetic and she became a central member of a group of American composers known as the "ultramoderns".
-Though she composed primarily during the 1920s and 1930s, Seeger turned towards studies on folk music from the late 1930s until her death.
-Her music influenced later composers, particularly Elliott Carter.
+Ruth Crawford Seeger (born Ruth Porter Crawford; July 3, 1901 – November 18, 1953) was an American composer and musicologist.
+Her music heralded the emerging modernist aesthetic, and she became a central member of a group of American composers known as the "ultramodernist".
+She composed primarily during the 1920s and 1930s, turning towards studies on folk music from the late 1930s until her death.
+Her music influenced later composers including Elliott Carter.

+She is best known for her String Quartet (1931).
+It is "regarded as one of the finest modernist works of the genre".

 Childhood

-Ruth Crawford was born in East Liverpool, Ohio, the second child of Clark Crawford, a Methodist minister, and Clara Crawford (née Graves).
-The family moved several times during Crawford's childhood, living in Akron, Ohio, St. Louis, Missouri, and Muncie, Indiana.
-In 1912, the family moved to Jacksonville, Florida, where Clark Crawford died of tuberculosis two years later.
-After her husband's death, Clara Crawford opened a boarding house and struggled to maintain her family's middle-class lifestyle.
+Ruth Crawford Seeger was born on July 3, 1901, in East Liverpool, Ohio, the second child of Methodist minister Clark Crawford and Clara Crawford (née Graves).
+The family moved several times during Crawford's childhood, living in Akron, Ohio, St. Louis, and Muncie, Indiana.
+In 1912, the family moved to Jacksonville, Florida, where Clark died of tuberculosis two years later.
+After her husband's death, Clara opened a boarding house and struggled to maintain her family's middle-class lifestyle.

 Ruth began writing poetry at an early age and as a teenager had aspirations to become an "authoress or poetess".
 She also studied the piano beginning at age six.
-In 1913, she began piano lessons with Bertha Foster, who had founded the School of Musical Art in Jacksonville in 1908.
-In 1917, Ruth began to study with Madame Valborg Collett, who was a student of Agathe Backer Grøndahl and the most prestigious teacher at Foster's School of Musical Art.
-After her graduation from high school in 1918, Crawford began to pursue a career as a concert pianist, continuing her studies with Collett and performing at various musical events in Jacksonville.
+In 1913, she began piano lessons with Bertha Foster, who had founded the School of Musical Arts in Jacksonville in 1908.
+In 1917, Ruth began studying with Madame Valborg Collett, a student of Agathe Backer Grøndahl and the most prestigious teacher at Foster's school.
+After she graduated from high school in 1918, Crawford began to pursue a career as a concert pianist, continuing her studies with Collett and performing at various musical events in Jacksonville.
 She also became a piano teacher at Foster's school and wrote her first compositions for her young pupils in 1918 and 1919.